Cheesecake Factory profit, customer traffic rise

-(Reuters) - Cheesecake Factory Inc (CAKE.O) on Wednesday reported higher quarterly profit after an increase in customers, particularly in the mid-afternoon and late-night hours, helped sales at its established namesake restaurants grow more than expected.
+Oct 24 (Reuters) - Cheesecake Factory Inc on Wednesday reported higher quarterly profit after an increase in customers helped sales at its established namesake restaurants grow more than expected.

-The report from the company, known for its array of cheesecakes and ample portions, defied the tepid U.S. economic recovery that has had companies like McDonald’s Corp (MCD.N) and Chipotle Mexican Grill Inc (CMG.N) serving up disappointing results or growth forecasts.

-Shares in Cheesecake Factory rose 2.2 percent to $33.49 in extended trading.

 Sales at restaurants open at least 18 months were up 2.9 percent at the Cheesecake Factory and fell 2 percent at Grand Lux Cafe, its smaller chain.